SITE PARTNER:

 West End

-Mu’ooz, the long-time fave Eritrean restaurant of Moorooka, has upped roots and moved into a quaint Queenslander in West End.
+Mu’ooz, the long-time fave Eritrean restaurant of Moorooka, made its home in recent years in a quaint Queenslander in West End.

 Queenslander housing Mu'ooz African Eritrean Restaurant in West End

-Food here is customarily designed to eat with by freshly washed hand, using injera (thick sour pancake-like bread) to mop up the flavoursome stews that characterize Eritrean cuisine, (though cutlery is readily available).
+Food is customarily designed to eat with by freshly-washed hands using injera (thick sour pancake-like bread) to mop up the flavoursome stews that characterise Eritrean cuisine (though cutlery is readily available).

 Platter for two served by Mu'ooz African Eritrean Restaurant West End